itaymigdal/some-scripts/README.md

 Discover TCP servers (uses Scapy package).
 This script will generate 50 threads by default, each of them will:
-	+ generate Random public IP address
+	+ generate random public IP address
 	+ probe one of the TCP ports supplied using single SYN packet
 	+ if port is open - print the server :)
 	+ optional: print geolocation for each of them